 Skip to main content

-Parr Center Ethics Scholars
+Parr Center Ethics Scholar Program

-As of 2020, the Parr Center is pleased to be able to offer a structured program for Carolina undergraduates from all fields of study who are interested in ethics.
+The Parr Center Ethics Scholar program, launched in 2020, is a selective co-curricular program for which students are chosen based on a written application and a personal interview with Parr Center staff.
+Criteria for selection are the student’s interest in deepening their ethical competencies through co-curricular enhancement and their potential contribution to team-based and project-based moral learning.
 Students who participate in the program invest significant time and effort in ethical reflection, leadership, and skills development over two years.
 In recognition of their special concentration on ethics, students who complete the program are recognized as Parr Center Ethics Scholars by an official designation on their University transcript.
-The creation of this program has been made possible by a generous donation from the Center’s founding donor, Gary Parr, whose support we gratefully acknowledge.
+The creation of this program was made possible by a generous donation from the Center’s founding donor, Gary Parr, whose support we gratefully acknowledge.

-Two Years as a Parr Center Ethics Fellow
+Two Years as a Parr Center Fellow

 At Least Two Academic Courses in Ethics